Independent grocery stores are hustling to stay afloat these days. The industry is brutal.

 But it's not all doom and gloom for these small to medium-sized grocery stores.

 There are some industry trends they can execute to help them grow their store and increase their already razor-thin margins.

 One of the top and most lucrative grocery retail trends in 2021 is implementing grocery automation software.
 It's a technology that helps grocery stores automate their manual tasks and processes, reduce human errors, and price products accurately.
-Typically stores see a 1-2% increase in their margins less than a year after installing.

 If you're a small to medium-sized independent grocer looking to improve your store and increase your margin, continue reading.
 We’ve found five grocery retail trends shaping the grocery industry in 2021 and over the next five years.